-Video learning is a trend that is picking up momentum, but you’ve probably heard a myth or two on the subject.
-Here are 5 common myths about video learning – along with the truth of the matter – to see if adding video learning to your lessons is a good fit.
+Video-assisted learning is a trend that is picking up momentum, but you’ve probably heard a myth or two on the subject.
+Here are 5 common myths about learning with video – along with the truth of the matter – to see if adding video learning to your lessons is a good fit.

-Read on to find out the truth about video learning in education.
+Read on to find out the truth about video-assisted learning in education.

 However, the modern classroom is flipping that image on its head.
 Video-assisted learning is gaining momentum as the latest education technology (EdTech) trend.
 Moreover, its effectiveness as a learning tool is being backed up by an ever-growing stack of research papers.